XOR-LIFE/node-production/README.md

   bindIp: 0.0.0.0
 ```

-**Warning:** Do not comment out the `bindIp` line without enabling authorization.
+**Warning:** Do not allow the `bindIp` line without enabling authorization.
 Otherwise you will be opening up the whole internet to have full admin access to all mongo databases on your MongoDB server!

 **Restart mongo service for changes to take effect (step 3).**